Repeated Cyclogenesis on Hot-Exoplanet Atmospheres with Deep Heating

 The full set of PEs is solved with a well-tested pseudospectral code employing hyperviscosity \cite{SkinCho21,Polietal14,Choetal15}.
-The results are based on numerical simulations with a horizontal resolution of up to T1365, corresponding to a truncation of 1365 total modes and 1365 azimuthal modes in the Legendre expansion, and with a vertical resolution of up to L200 (at T682 resolution), corresponding to 200~layers in $p$-space.
+The results are based on numerically converged, as well as consistent, simulations \cite{Strikwerda2004} at very high resolution---i.e., a horizontal resolution of up to T1365 (corresponding to a truncation of 1365 total modes and 1365 azimuthal modes in the Legendre expansion) and with a vertical resolution of up to L200 (corresponding to 200~layers in $p$-space) at T682 resolution.
 A snapshot from a sample T1365L20 solution is presented in Fig.~\ref{fig:fig1}.
-Note the intricate folding and layering of fine-scale fronts around the large organized $\zeta$ and $T$ areas, which are in motion.
+Note the intricate folding and layering of fine-scale fronts around the large organized $\zeta$ and $T$ areas, which are constantly in motion; note also the close relationship between the flow and temperature.
 The fine-scale structures, which cannot be captured without high resolution and low dissipation, are paramount for accurate numerical solutions and observation interpretations \cite{SkinCho21}.
-Other important numerical parameters, along with their values, and convergence tests of the simulations are provided in the Supplementary Materials (SM); see also Refs.~\cite{Choetal15}, \cite{Polietal14}, and \cite{SkinCho21} for broader comparisons.
+Other important numerical parameters, along with their values, and convergence tests of the simulations are provided in the Appendixes; see also Refs.~\cite{Choetal15}, \cite{Polietal14}, and \cite{SkinCho21} for broader comparisons.

-In this Letter we discuss two exoplanets, {\wasp} and {\hd}.
-Although the precise shape of temperature profiles for any exoplanet is currently unknown, the two serve as fiducial examples of exoplanets with atmospheres characterized by deep heating and shallow heating, respectively.
-Apart from the profiles, they possess physical parameter values that are effectively the same---from the atmospheric dynamics standpoint.
+In this Letter we discuss two exoplanets, {\hd} and {\wasp}.
+Although the precise shape of temperature profiles for any exoplanet is currently unknown, the two serve as fiducial examples of exoplanets with atmospheres characterized by shallow heating and deep heating, respectively \citep[][]{Note1, Showetal09}.
+Apart from the profiles, they possess physical parameter values that are effectively the same, from an atmospheric dynamics standpoint.
 Hence, they permit the effects of heating type on the dynamics to be well-delineated.
-The relevant physical (orbital and atmospheric) parameters, and their values, are also given in the SM.
+The relevant physical (orbital and atmospheric) parameters, and their values, are also given in the Appendixes.
 The characteristic advection time, $\tau_a \equiv R_p / U$, is similar for both planets; here $R_p$ is the planetary radius and $U$ ($\sim\!
 10^3$\,m\,s$^{-1}$) is the characteristic speed of a structure of length scale $R_p$.
-Additionally, for both planets $\tau_a \ll \tau$, where $\tau$ is the planetary rotation period.
+Additionally, for large portions of the atmosphere on both planets $\tau_a \ll \tau$, where $\tau$ is the planetary rotation period.
 From hereon time is given in terms of $\tau$.